timescale/terraform-provider-timescale/docs/index.md

 ## Quick Start

 ### Authorization
-When you log in to your [Timescale Cloud Account](https://console.cloud.timescale.com/), navigate to the `Project settings` page.
+When you log in to your [Timescale Account](https://console.cloud.timescale.com/), navigate to the `Project settings` page.
 From here, you can create client credentials for programmatic usage.
 Click the `Create credentials` button to generate a new public/secret key pair.

 ### Project ID